 For further information, please refer to the documents below, the link to the local offer or contact Miss Nicola Sherwood (SENCO) at email@example.com.

 School Extended Local Offer

-Further advice and support for parents: https://www.sheffieldsendias.org.uk/Sheffield Support Grid - advice for parents
+Further advice and support for parents: Sheffield SENDIAS - Special educational needs and disability advice and support

 Sheffield SENDIAS also run weekly information sessions for parents looking at SEN Support, checking a draft Education, Health and Care Plan (EHCP) and how to apply for an Education, Health and Care (EHC) Needs Assessment.
 For details click the link to their website above.